 - Your device will restart and start the procedure.

 - Once the cache partition is wiped, try connecting via Bluetooth again.

 Solution 7 – Run the device in the Safe mode

 Finally, if none of the previous solutions failed to satisfy, we can recommend trying running your device in Safe Mode.
 This way you’ll basically eliminate the handset’s software from the equation.
 Basically, if you’re still unable to pair with other devices via Bluetooth, it’s safe to say that either that opposite device is the culprit or the hardware is the one that needs a thorough inspection.

 Follow these steps to boot Samsung Galaxy S8 in Safe Mode:

 - Turn off your S8.

-- Press and hold Power button past the initial screen, until it reaches Samsung logo.
+- Press and hold the Power button past the initial screen, until it reaches the Samsung logo.

-- Immediately after you release Power button, press and hold Volume Down key until the device restarts in the Safe mode.
+- Immediately after you release the Power button, press and hold the Volume Down key until the device restarts in Safe mode.
 You should see the ”Safe mode” inscription.

 - Try using Bluetooth in Safe mode.
 If it works, uninstall lately installed Bluetooth-dependant apps.
 If it doesn’t work, make sure to call your handset vendor or carrier.